 If you are interested in joining me on the next collaborative you do not need to be a professional dog trainer to enjoy this dog-focused travel adventure.
 This adventure is open to folks over the age of 18.
 Our group will include dog trainers & others interested in improving their dog training mechanics and sharing human and efficient training practices with pet owners, rescue groups and shelter staff on the islands of Puerto Rico & Vieques.

-One of the ways to improve the lives of dogs is to learn how to train well.
 We can help their owners and caregivers communicate more clearly and effectively with dogs.
 Dogs who learn to respond to a few simple cues are more likely to remain in their homes and be treated as treasured members of the family.
 The better we are as trainers the easier it will be for dogs to learn.
 And who better to start with than kids?!

 A visit to Puerto Rico would not be complete without having the opportunity to learn more about its unique environments, fascinating history, and varied cultures.
 Explore historic San Juan, spend a night in a tropical rainforest, stroll along pristine white sand beaches and visit one of the world’s finest bioluminescent bays.
 Join us to learn more about humane and efficient training practices and participate in this exciting adventure or if you are a trainer, come share your skills & knowledge.
 We will be offering free or low cost training sessions in unique locations so you will experience the islands’ diversity.

 The group will be met in San Juan.
 Our hotel is a short walk to the beach where you can enjoy a walk, hot tub on the roof or dip in the ocean.
 In the evening we will enjoy a meal at a restaurant serving typical Puerto Rican food and have an orientation to our adventure.